RosettaHS/OrionAPI/docs/Type Reference/OUnicodeType.md

 For all ASCII (single-byte) characters, the left-most bit is always `0`.
 However for the left-most bit of all of the Grape's bytes, it is always `1`.

-If a character byte contains a `1` as the left-most bit, it is a flag that states that the bit is a multi-byte character.
+If a character byte contains a `1` as the left-most bit, the `1` is a flag that states that the byte is part of a multi-byte character.
 Examining the bits immediately after will also give extra clues about the character and bytes themselves.

 Let's take a closer look at the first byte of the Grape Emoji: